Bitcoin Price Prediction: Growth Predictions For The Future

-While this sounds highly advanced technical analysis refers to using data about an asset to determine whether it is better to buy or sell it.
-This data includes things like the trading volume, the price action, moving averages, and so forth.
+While this sounds highly advanced, technical analysis refers to using data about an asset to determine whether it is better to buy or sell it.
+This data includes trading volume, price action, moving averages, etc.

 A while ago, folks figured out that Bitcoin tends to follow a logarithmic function in its price history.
 Over four years, Bitcoin goes through a similar price cycle, with the average price of Bitcoin increasing over time.
 This pattern is called the Bitcoin rainbow chart

-This chart takes the average moving price of Bitcoin and assumes a default average based on the graph’s formula.
-From there, prices above and below the expected average are given designations of buy or sell, depending on if the band is above or below the graph.
+This chart takes the average moving price of Bitcoin and assumes a default average based on the graph's formula.
+From there, prices above and below the expected average are given buy or sell designations, depending on whether the band is above or below the graph.

-The rainbow chart is helpful only in understanding a general flow of Bitcoin’s price history.
-Past performance of an asset doesn’t mean it will follow the same patterns in the future, but it’s a handy tool for getting a baseline of the market’s status.
+The rainbow chart is helpful only in understanding the general flow of Bitcoin's price history.
+The past performance of an asset doesn't mean it will follow the same patterns in the future, but it's a handy tool for getting a baseline of the market's status.

-Tuning in to the finance portion of the news or reading the finances section of your favorite news outlet can help clue you in on Bitcoin’s future, as well.
+Tuning in to the finance portion of the news or reading the finances section of your favorite news outlet can also help clue you in on Bitcoin's future.
 This reporting can affect the price of Bitcoin.

 Articles about Bitcoin doing well tend to increase its price as news outlets pick up on the action.
-These articles encourage more people to buy in as they believe that if the news is talking about it, it must be a good buy!
+These articles encourage more people to buy in because they believe that if the news talks about it, it must be a good buy!
 Likewise, negative press about Bitcoin can scare people out of their holdings, causing them to sell, driving the price of Bitcoin down.

 Overall, review the general sentiment of Bitcoin in these news pieces.
-By following what tone the news is sharing, you can stay ahead of market trends before others realize what’s happening.
+By following the tone of the news, you can stay ahead of market trends before others realize what's happening.

 Bitcoin Price Forecasts